Do You Limit Activities Because of Low Back Pain?

-It is very common for the mere act of being a couch potato to create low back pain, as aback pain doctor in Mesa, AZ knows all too wel.
+It is very common for the mere act of being a couch potato to create low back pain, as a back pain doctor in Mesa, AZ knows all too well.
 So, when the new patient comes into my office and is concerned that movement may make his or her back pain worse, I reassure them that movement is a good thing.
 Sacroiliac conditions, for example, do way better when the patient is moving around and keeping the joint “lubricated.”

-A frustrating aspect of practice for me is how often chronic low back pain patients, or those who have a tendency to “throw out” their backs, have been told to “take it easy” and limit activity by an orthopedic doctor, family practice doctor, physical therapist or even my own colleagues.
+A frustrating aspect of practice for me is how often chronic lower back pain patients, or those who have a tendency to “throw out” their backs, have been told to “take it easy” and limit activity by an orthopedic doctor, family practice doctor, physical therapist, or even my own colleagues.

 Fear of movement.
 It’s never a good thing.